 (Louie) “I guess I’ve been exposed to all styles of music.
 My dad was playing tenor saxophone in Salsa bands.
-And when my uncle (the late Hector Lavoe remembered for his famous repertoire on Fania Records) arrived in New York, he came by my mom’ elder sister, and I discovered at an early age what rehearsals are, with him as with trumpeter Willie Colón.
+And when my uncle (the late Hector Lavoe remembered for his famous repertoire on Fania Records) arrived in New York, he came by my mom’s elder sister.
+As a result I discovered at an early age what rehearsals are, with him as with trumpeter Willie Colón.
 Radio also took an important part in my learning.
 Besides I’m hailing from the Bronx, the cradle of Hip-Hop, where we get to listen to everything per definition…”

-(Louie) “I also listened to Elton John, Steely Dan, Stevie Wonder, and got musical influences from my sisters going to party.
+(Louie) “I also listened to Elton John, Steely Dan, Stevie Wonder.
+And I’ve got musical influences from my sisters going to party.
 Being club queens in the late 70’s and 80’s, they brought a lot of records from the Zanzibar and the Loft, the Paradise Garage and The Gallery…”

 Did you go to any of these clubs?